C.D. Olimpia

-Club Deportivo Olimpia is a professional Honduran football club based in Tegucigalpa, Francisco Morazán.
+Club Deportivo Olimpia is a Honduran professional football club based in Tegucigalpa.
 The club is the nation's most successful team both in the domestic league and in international club competitions.

-History

-Olimpia was founded as a baseball club on June 12, 1912, by Héctor Pineda Ugarte, Carlos Bram, Arturo Bram, Enrique Buk, Santiago Buk, Miguel Sanchez, Samuel Inestrosa Gómez, and Ramón Escobar.
-In 1917, it also became a football team.
+The club competes in the Liga Nacional de Fútbol de Honduras, the top tier of Honduran football.

-C.D.
-Olimpia is the most successful football team in Honduras, having won 39 domestic league titles since it was founded in 1912, the latest being the 2025 Clausura tournament.
+Olimpia is the most successful football team in Honduras, having won 40 domestic league titles since its foundation.
 It has also represented the Honduran football association in international club competitions more than any other team by far.
 They are the only Honduran club that has won the CONCACAF Champions Cup twice, first in 1972 and again in 1988.

-Olimpia is also the first team to win the Domestic Cup, known as "Copa Presidente," in 2015.
+History

+Olimpia was originally founded as a baseball club named Nacional Olimpia on June 12, 1912, by Héctor Pineda Ugarte, Carlos Bram, Arturo Bram, Enrique Buk, Santiago Buk, Miguel Sanchez, Samuel Inestrosa Gómez, and Ramón Escobar.
+The name was dedicated to the ancient Olympic Games that were held in Olympia, Greece in 1896.
+Due to baseball being the more popular sport in Honduras at the time, Olimpia would not form a football team until later in 1917.